 Senator Estes Kefauver of Chattanooga launched a series of high-profile televised hearings on the impact of organized crime in the United States.
-These widely viewed hearings made him a contender for the Democratic presidential nomination in 1952 and 1956, and enabled him to defeat Senator John F. Kennedy for the 1956 Democratic vice presidential nomination.
+These widely viewed hearings made him a contender for the Democratic presidential nomination in 1952 and 1956, and helped him to secure the 1956 Democratic vice presidential nomination.
 Kefauver and presidential nominee Adlai Stevenson were defeated in the general election by Dwight D. Eisenhower and his running mate, Senator Richard Nixon.

 Tennessee senators Albert Gore, Sr., of Carthage, and Estes Kefauver courageously refused to sign the congressional "Southern Manifesto," which opposed the Supreme Court's Brown v.
 Board of Education decision barring racial segregation in public facilities.

 From 1973 to 1974, future senator Fred D. Thompson of Nashville served as the minority counsel to the Senate Select Committee on Presidential Campaign Activities ("Watergate Committee").
 He served as special counsel to the Senate Committee on Foreign Relations from 1980 to 1981; and as special counsel to the Senate Select Committee on Intelligence in 1982.

 By a vote of 19 to 18, Howard Baker Jr. was elected Senate Republican leader, beating Michigan senator Robert Griffin.
 This victory made him the first Senate party floor leader from Tennessee.
 He advanced to the post of Senate majority leader in 1981 and served until he left the Senate in 1985.